hgolshanian/ISILDUR/README.md

 ##
     roslaunch ur3e_moveit_config moveit_planning_execution.launch limited:=true

-The 'camera' node detects individual trees and bunches, passing their position and orientation to an intermediate node that buffers the latest 10 frames.
+The 'Camera' node detects individual trees and bunches, passing their position and orientation to an intermediate node that buffers the latest 10 frames.
 This buffering helps reduce the likelihood of missing a tree due to bounding box flickering caused by vision system uncertainty.

-Launch the camera Node:
+Launch the 'Camera' node:
 ##
     rosrun Camera camera.py
-Launch the intermediate Node:
+Launch the intermediate node:
 ##
     rosrun Connection connection.py

 The gantry robot has three axes and is responsible for holding part of a tree bunch, allowing the UR3 robot to split the remaining portion.
 We have three nodes for three axes.

-Launch the Gantry Nodes:
+Launch the 'Gantry' nodes:
 ##
     rosrun Gantry gantryx.py
 ##